-Safeguarding Reading List - Sept 2022 'Keeping Children Safe In Education' Sept 2022 requires staff to read the following documents:-
+Safeguarding Reading List - Sept 2022

+'Keeping Children Safe In Education' Sept 2022 requires staff to read the following documents:-

-)ocur nent title 1.
-The school's safeguarding and child protection policy and procedures (most recent version) 2.
-Part 1 of Keeping Children Safe In Education (Sept 22 or Annex A (staff are assigned which of these sections they are required to read by the Head teacher 3.
-Annex B Keeping Children Safe In Education (Sept 22) 4.
-Annex C - the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE Sept 22) 5.
+Document title The school version) I's safeguarding and child protection policy and procedures (most recent eeping Children Safe In Education (Sept 22 or Annex A (staff are assigned less sections they are required to read by the Head teacher/Principal) 3.
+Annex B K eeping Children Safe In Education (Sept 22) 4.
+Annex C - Sept 22) the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE 5.
 Staff code of conduct/staff behaviour policy 6.
-Acceptable use policy (for use of technology and devices) 7.
-The safeguarding response for children missing in education (from the school's attendance policy) 8.
-The school's pupil/student behaviour policy and procedures
+Acceptable e use policy (for use of technology and devices) 7.
+The safeguattendance uarding response for children missing in education (from the school's e policy) 8.
+The school l's pupil/student behaviour policy and procedures